Mouvement de libération des femmes: History

-On August 26, 1970, a dozen anonymous activists laid a wreath under the Arc de Triomphe in praise of the Wife of the Unknown Soldier.
+On August 26, 1970, a dozen anonymous activists laid a wreath under the Arc de Triomphe in praise of the wife of the Unknown Soldier.
 This action was led by nine women, including Cathy Bernheim, Christine Delphy, Monique Wittig, Christiane Rochefort and Namascar Shaktini.
 Their banners displayed this phrase: "There is more unknown than the unknown soldier: his wife".
 They were immediately arrested by the police, but the next day the press announced "the birth of the MLF".

 At its origins, the MLF was neither a movement nor a political party: no leader was tolerated.
 The movement is composed by collectives and small groups.
 The feminist militants want to fight in all fronts, based on the principle that "the private is political".
 They reject the ideals of beauty imposed by the patriarchal diktat, claim for nurseries, ask their partners to share domestic tasks.
 The sexual revolution has gone through it: they denounce rape, incest and sexual assault, and fight for abortion.

 One of the first actions of the movement was to support the rebellion in the center for pregnant teenagers from Plessis-Robinson, who were between 13 and 17 years old.
 At the end of 1971, the residents began, with the help of the MLF, on a hunger strike to refuse the fate that was imposed on them: excluded from their school, marginalized by their own family, mistreated.
 Alerted by the MLF, Simone de Beauvoir went to meet them, accompanied by journalists.

+Currents

+The MLF came to be known by three main currents: Féministes révolutionnaires, Psychanalyse et politique and Lutte de classes.

+Psychanalyse et politique

+Psychanalyse et politique, or Psych et po, was a MLF research group founded by Antoinette Fouque.
+The group is at the origin of Éditions des Femmes, the magazine Des femmes en movements, the newspaper Le Quotidien des femmes, and bookstores in Paris, Marseille and Lyon.
+In addition to Fouque, notable members included Hélène Cixous and Luce Irigaray.

+Openly antifeminist, Psych et po was involved in several controversies with other MLF groups, such as the registration of ownership of the name mouvement de libération des femmes in 1979.

+Publications

+Le torchon brûle

+Le torchon brûle was a newspaper published by MLF members between May 1971 and June 1973, with a zero issue published in December 1970.
+The idea for the newspaper came from a general assembly of the MLF at the École des Beaux-Arts in Paris.
+Marie Dedieu is credited as the publication's director.

+Questions féministes

+Questions féministes was a feminist journal published from 1977 to 1980.
+It was founded by a group of feminists that included Simone de Beauvoir, Christine Delphy, Colette Capitan, Colette Guillaumin, Emmanuèle de Lesseps, Nicole-Claude Mathieu, Monique Plaza, and later Monique Wittig.